noyan-alimov/skerl-graphql/README.md

 # skerl

-Quiz App that lets users create quizzes so that other users would complete them.
+Quiz App that lets teachers create quizzes so that students would complete them.
 Quizzes are made out of MCQs (Multiple Choice Questions).

 ### GraphQL API for the quiz app built with: